 Most people expect a response to their message within a few minutes, but sometimes things come up.
 You can't always respond immediately.

-Escalation automatically forwards messages from your dashboard to a cell phone if they haven’t been handled within a predetermined amount of time.
-Below we’ll cover how this works, how to turn it on and off, and recommendations for using it effectively.
+Below we’ll cover how escalation works, how to turn it on and off, and recommendations for using it effectively.

 Note, only Administrators and Managers can access Escalation.
 For more details, view our User Permissions page.

 What does escalation do?

 Escalation automatically forwards messages to a user’s cell phone.
 Messages are forwarded when left unresolved for a specified amount of time.
 You choose how long to wait before messages are forwarded.
 (For details on unresolved messages, view our Main Dashboard page.)

 How to Turn Escalation On

 - Go to Escalation under your Settings menu, and click Enable Escalation.

 - Enter the cell phone number you’d like messages to be forwarded to.